What is Junior Debt?

-In the event of a borrower’s debt that is repaid after the obligations to senior or creditors have been fulfilled.
-Usually, it also has no ., junior debt is
+In the event of a borrower’s bankruptcy, junior debt is debt that is repaid after the obligations to senior lenders or creditors have been fulfilled.
+Usually, it also has no collateral.

-For example, if Company XYZ bondholders are entitled to before the shareholders are.
+For example, if Company XYZ issues bonds, the bondholders are creditors who are senior to Company XYZ's shareholders, for example.
+This means that should Company XYZ go bankrupt, the bondholders are entitled to repayment before the shareholders are.

-Senior lenders of junior debt (those lenders further down in the pecking order) are more likely to get stiffed.
+Senior lenders get their hands on leftover cash first in the event of bankruptcy.
+Accordingly, lenders of junior debt (those lenders further down in the pecking order) are more likely to get stiffed.
 This is why some lenders might require senior status in order to make a loan (meaning that they must be first in line).
-In our example, Bank ABC may charge a higher interest rate on the loan because of its subordinated status, possible lack of , and thus added risk of not being able to get its hands on any of the scraps if Company XYZ goes bankrupt.
+In our example, Bank ABC may charge a higher interest rate on the loan because of its subordinated status, possible lack of collateral, and thus added risk of not being able to get its hands on any of the scraps if Company XYZ goes bankrupt.